a-gon/auto-job-search/README.md

 # Job Search Bot for LinkedIn

-Looking through endless job postings can be daunting, and even if you apply several filters they may filter out the jobs that may be intetesting to you or not be strict enough.

-This bot collects job postings that correspond to your preferences and outputs them into a .csv file so you can spend more time on applications that you are actually interested in.
+This is a bot that collects job postings that correspond to your preferences and outputs them into a .csv file.

-This could also be used as a tutorial on how to set up and run a small app with Docker, use persistent storage, and deploy to the cloud.
+This could also be used as a tutorial on how to set up and run a small app with Docker and use persistent storage.

 ___
 **NOTE**